When You Realize Your Relationship Is Over

 Lack of Communication

-When couples cease trying to provide and receive each other’s thoughts, emotions, and opinions, or when they stop attempting to address conflicts, some of the basics of a healthy relationship: understanding, trust, and bond, gradually disappear.
+When couples cease trying to provide and receive each other’s thoughts, emotions, and opinions, or when they stop attempting to address conflicts, some of the basics of a healthy relationship, understanding, trust, and bond, gradually disappear.

 Diminished Emotional Connection

-It refers to the close connection where one can share their feelings with the partner and be assured of being appreciated and accepted is one of the most important aspects of any romantic relationship.
+It refers to the close connection where one can share one’s feelings with the partner and be assured of being appreciated and accepted.

 If the two of you are in a relationship and you may have realized that you are no longer as close emotionally as you used to be, or even if you try to re-establish the emotional intimacy and fail to achieve this even after several tries, this is usually an indication that when you realize your relationship is over